Hawkking-cloud/cm2Lua/README.md

 ### Save:import()
+`Save:import()` inputs a `savestring, x, y, z`, specifically a CM2 savestring
+> [!TIP]
-`Save:import()` inputs a `savestring, x, y, z`, specifically a CM2 savestring **NOTE: only the savestring argument is required, X,Y,Z will autofill to 0 with no input** **Currently can only handle blocks and connections**
+> only the savestring argument is required, X,Y,Z will autofill to 0 with no input

+> [!IMPORTANT]
+> Can only handle blocks and connections at the moment
 Example:
 ```lua
 local newSave=cm2Lua.Save:new()